 Emergency care is needed right away.
 The goals of treatment are to:

 - Reduce the risk of another SAH

 - Surgery to stop an aneurysm from bleeding

-- Medicines to help blood flow to the brain, ease pain, and treat other symptoms, such as seizures
+- Medicines to help blood flow to the brain, to ease pain, and to treat other symptoms, such as seizures

 Rehabilitation will be needed when a person is stable.
 This may include speech, physical, and occupational therapy.